NEET/JEE Coaching Scholarship

 Thus, point A,B,C,D lie in the same circle.

-(If a line segment joining two points subtends equal angles at two other points lying on the same side of line containing line segment, four points lie on the circle.)
+(If a line segment joining two points subtends equal angles at two other points lying on the same side of the line containing the line segment, four points lie on the circle.)

 Answer: